 If your loved one has handled a similar situation in the past, remind them that they got through it then, and they'll get through it now,

-Experts: Dr. Carla Marie Manly, clinical psychologist Dr. Josh Klapow, PhD, clinical psychologist Katie Sammann, LMFT-Associate, licensed therapist Beverely Andre, LMFT, licensed marriage and family therapist Kimberly Dwyer, PhD, licensed clinical psychologist Darcie Brown, LMFT, licensed marriage and family therapist Julia Koerwer, LMSW, therapist Heather Z. Lyons, PhD, licensed psychologist
+Experts: Dr. Carla Marie Manly, clinical psychologist Dr. Josh Klapow, PhD, clinical psychologist Katie Sammann, LMFT-Associate, licensed therapist Beverely Andre, LMFT, licensed marriage and family therapist Dr. Brenda Wade, relationship expert Kimberly Perlin, MSW, LCSW-C, psychotherapist Kimberly Dwyer, PhD, licensed clinical psychologist Darcie Brown, LMFT, licensed marriage and family therapist Dr. Karen Weston, psychologist Julia Koerwer, LMSW, therapist Dr. Nancy Irwin, licensed clinical psychologist Heather Z. Lyons, PhD, licensed psychologist